Want to help kick Mitch McConnell out of the Senate?

 4. Support Kentucky’s League of Women Voters.
 They organize voter registration drives and have events to inform and connect voters with the candidates.

-If you have other ideas of how we can support Amy McGrath, particularly for folks outside the state, please let us know in the comments.
+If you have other ideas of how we can support voter registration and the eventual Democratic nominee in Kentucky, particularly for folks outside the state, please let us know in the comments.
 Thanks!